-The Master of Liberal Arts, Dramatic Arts degree field consists of 12 courses, three of which you take to gain admission.
-You complete the degree through a combination of on-campus and online courses.
+The Master of Liberal Arts, Dramatic Arts degree field consists of 12 courses (48 credits).

 12 Graduate Courses